yanpeidong2/comp0034-week6/activities/configuration.md

 ## Apply the config to the Flask create_app function

-You will now need to modify the create_app function you created in the previous exercise to access as a parameter the config class e.g.
+You will now need to modify the create_app function you created in the previous exercise to pass the config clas name as a parameter e.g.

 ```python
 from flask import Flask